max007h/OAuth/Idm.md

+Il vient de te donner raison, mais en déplaçant le débat.
+Trois choses à relever.

+**Il y a maintenant une contradiction formelle dans son propre document.** La colonne de droite du Flow 4 dit « Compliant with PSD2 / RTS », celle du Flow 5 dit « fully compliant » et « no inherent violations » avec un mapping eIDAS 8 à 12.
+Son mail dit que rien ne s'aligne pleinement avec eIDAS.
+Les deux ne peuvent pas tenir ensemble.
+C'est à faire corriger dans le document, sinon quelqu'un en comité s'appuiera sur les tableaux et pas sur le mail.

+**Il confond deux problèmes distincts, et c'est le point important.** La qualité du proofing d'identité relève d'eIDAS et du KYC, c'est une décision métier et LCB-FT, pas une décision d'architecture IAM.
+Le binding entre ce proofing et le credential émis relève de l'article 24 du RTS, et celui-là est un problème d'ingénierie parfaitement soluble.
+En déclarant le tout « pas pleinement garantissable », il fait passer un défaut d'architecture corrigeable pour une limite inhérente.
+Le risque qu'il veut faire porter n'est pas celui qu'il croit.

+**Un risque accepté doit avoir un porteur.** Dans une banque, ça implique une fiche formelle, un propriétaire nommé, une échéance de remédiation.
+Il faut lui demander qui signe.
+Souvent ça suffit à faire revenir les gens vers la solution technique.

+Voici ce que je répondrais :

+**On the contradiction**

+"Before we register a risk, we need the document to say the same thing as this email.
+Flow 4 is currently marked as compliant with PSD2 and RTS, and Flow 5 as fully compliant with eIDAS Articles 8 to 12 with no inherent violations.
+If our shared position is that identity assurance is not fully guaranteed in any flow, those compliance statements need to be revised.
+Otherwise the tables will be what gets cited downstream."

+**On separating the two problems**

+"I would separate two questions that are currently merged.
+The first is the quality of the identity proofing itself, which is an eIDAS and KYC matter and a business decision, not an IAM design decision.
+The second is the binding between that proofing and the credential the IDP issues.
+The second is not an inherent limitation.
+It is an architecture choice, and it is solvable.
+In the current design the IDP authenticates the user on the strength of a token asserted by the SP, with no proof that the browser arriving at the enrolment page belongs to the subject of the proofing.
+That gap can be closed regardless of the assurance level of the video identification."

+**On the risk**

+"If we do register a risk, it should be scoped to proofing assurance only, and it needs a named owner, a severity, and a remediation date.
+I would not want the binding gap folded into it, because accepting a risk we can engineer away is harder to defend than accepting one we cannot."

+**On compensating controls, since he asked**

+"Concretely, and in order of value: bind the session to a possession factor the IDP verifies itself, with an OTP sent to the number captured during proofing, before any credential is created.
+Replace the SP-issued token with a back-channel call authenticated by mTLS, where the IDP returns a one-time opaque reference with a short TTL.
+Have the SP transmit a signed proofing artefact carrying method, assurance level, transaction reference and timestamp, and have the IDP retain it.
+Enrol the possession factor before the password.
+Apply the Article 4(3) limits on attempts and session lifetime.
+Add step-up SCA for sensitive operations during the first period after onboarding, and monitor for device or IP discontinuity between the proofing session and the enrolment session."

+Le dernier point est celui qui l'intéressera, parce qu'il lui permet de sortir par le haut sans avoir à dire que son Flow 4 était faux.

 Le POC PUMA est bien celui-là — le Portail PUMA, celui où un MANAGER crée des utilisateurs COMMERCIAL dans PingDirectory.

 **Ce qu'il a déjà :**